silvanocerza/github-gitless-sync/README.md

 If you want to sync your vault configs with other vault you can enable that.
 It will sync the whole folder, that is `.obsidian` by default, including all plugins and themes.

-If you use another sync service it might be best to disable this option.

 > [!NOTE]
 > The `.obsidian` folder will always be in the root of your repository, even if you choose